Investigation: How Do Enzymes Work?

 worksheet

-In this lab, students place cute cubes of liver in a test tube and then place 2 ml of hydrogen peroxide into the tube.
+In this lab, students place cubes of liver in a test tube with 2 ml of hydrogen peroxide.
 The peroxide will bubble, indicating that a reaction has taken place.
-Students should be able to identify that the hydrogen peroxide is being broken down into water and oxygen in the presence of the enzyme catalase.
+My students are fascinated by this reaction!
+Plus, you can go into some background about how hydrogen peroxide is actually not a great disinfectant for wounds.

-They then compare the amount of bubbles created when the liver is warm or cold, by placing the test tubes in a water bath.
-I also present a classroom demonstration the next day where the liver is boiled and then tested.
+Next, they compare the amount of bubbles created when the liver is warm or cold, by placing the test tubes in a water bath.
 Some students may predict that the boiled liver will have a lot of bubbles, but it does not.
 In fact, the reaction doesn’t work at all, which allows for a discussion about denaturation of proteins.
 (With freshman, I would prefer not to have boiling water baths due to safety concerns.)
+You can also set up a demonstration to show what happens when the liver is boiled.
+Students may be surprised to learn that boiled liver doesn’t react at all.
+Denaturation!

 This version is shortened and gives much more specific instruction than the AP Lab: Enzymes which also includes an inquiry section.